How to Buy a House in 2021... Without Making a Mistake.

 How to buy a house for the first time

-This page was created as a resource to help our Southcoast MA customers and clients with buyer info for their home buying questions and needs.
-Feel free to browse around, run some searches using our New Bedford area MLS search tools, and anytime you have further questions or see something you might like, feel free to ask questions.
+Buying your first home can be one of the biggest investments of your life.
+This page was created as a resource to help our South Coast MA community with buyer info for their home buying questions and needs.
+Feel free to browse around, run some free searches using our New Bedford area MLS search tools, and anytime you have further questions or see something you might like, feel free to ask questions.

-Step 1: Get Pre-Approved, then find a Real Estate Agent
+Step 1.
+Get pre-approved for a mortgage first.
+THEN, then find a Real Estate Agent

 - Tax returns & W2’s from past 2 years (and your last few current pay stubs)

 - Bank Statements (do you have any assets? checking accounts, savings, 401k, etc?)

 - Employment Verification (they will likely verify with your employer)

 Learn more about what it means to have a mortgage pre-approval, and why it’s a major advantage when buying a home.